Inchtuthil: Nail hoard

 During the excavations started by Richmond in the 1950s, a large pit was found in the summer of 1960 containing 875,400 complete iron nails (Square shaft) ranging from 2–16 in plus another 28 (round shaft nails) weighing 7 ST, together with other iron objects, including cartwheel rims weighing a combined total weight of ten tonnes.
 The nails and ironwork were found in a pit which was elaborately concealed.
-They were almost certainly buried by the Roman troops when they dismantled the fortress before departure to deny them to the local tribes.
+They were almost certainly buried by the Roman troops when they dismantled the fortress before departure to deny to the local tribes both the nails and a large quantity of refined iron within them that could be used to forge weapons.

-Many of the nails were sent to museums while some of the hoard was sold to the public and other interested organisations with an offer of 5 shillings for a 7–10 in nail and 25 shillings for a boxed set of five nails.
-David Colville & Sons (Iron and Steel refiners) was given the task of sorting and storing the nails; the process of sorting, gifting and selling all complete nails was done by 1963, three years after their discovery.
+Many of the nails were sent to museums.
+Some of the hoard was sold to the public and other interested organisations, with an offer of 5 shillings for a 7–10 in nail and 25 shillings for a boxed set of five nails.
+David Colville & Sons (Iron and Steel refiners) was given the task of sorting and storing the nails; the process of sorting, gifting or selling all complete nails was completed by 1963, three years after their discovery.

 The almost 2000-year-old iron nails from Inchtuthil have been used by atomic scientists to estimate the corrosion effects on barrels of nuclear waste.